MicrosoftDocs/m365copilot-docs/docs/overview-message-extension-bot.md

 ---
 title: Build message extensions for Microsoft 365 Copilot
-description: Extend Microsoft 365 Copilot with message extensions ms.topic: overview ms.date: 11/14/2023
+description: Intro Microsoft 365 Copilot with message extensions ms.topic: overview ms.date: 11/14/2023
 ---

 # Message extensions for Microsoft 365 Copilot

 Message extensions are features for Microsoft Teams that enable users to engage with your web service.

 The user-interaction is typically initiated by a user through buttons and forms within the Teams client, to search or initiate actions in an external system from the compose message area, the command box, or directly from a message.
 The results of these interactions can be returned to the Teams client as a richly formatted card.